How to Make Your Drinking Water Safe

 You can even get a radiation filter with this unit–amazing and very helpful especially for people on the West Coast of the US (in the wake of Fukushima).

-With PureEffect, you can get either an over or under the counter filter that removes just about everything — but it does leave the natural minerals intact.
+With PureEffect, you can get either an over or under the counter filter that removes just about everything, but it leaves the natural minerals intact.

 Can You Filter Softened Water with PureEffect Filters?